-So I was pretty happy when my sister and brother-in-law visited from Florida earlier this month, escaping the oppressive Gulf Coast blast furnace for a week, in this case, of soggy weather accompanied, at least, by pleasant temperatures.
+So I was pretty happy when my sister and brother-in-law visited from Florida earlier this month, escaping the oppressive Gulf Coast blast furnace for a week.

 Don, my brother-in-law, had one thing on his mind: trout.
-Born and raised in western Pennsylvania but just a few miles across the border from Olean, N.Y., he was weaned on stream fishing for trout, on the Allegheny River and various other waters.
+Born and raised in western Pennsylvania but just a few miles across the border from Olean, N.Y., he was weaned on stream fishing for trout.
 He's also a guy who played a major role in my early sporting expeditions, notably in the field, where he exercised incredible patience when I missed squirrels with my single-shot Harrington & Richardson Topper Junior 20 gauge and even managed to bite his lip when I was paralyzed by a cackling cockbird and never even fired a shot.

-So it's always been a pleasure when I've had the chance to sort of return the favor and serve as a guide up here, showing off some – but maybe not all – of my trout hot spots and, this year, getting him out on the Bass Tracker for some smallmouth action on Champlain.
+So it's always been a pleasure when I've had the chance to sort of return the favor and serve as a guide up here, showing off some – but maybe not all – of my trout hot spots and, this year, getting him out on the boat for some smallmouth action on Champlain.
 (It's a great excuse to do some serious shirking of work duties for a few days!)

 The game plan made for several nice days on the water, albeit somewhat high water.
-The trout cooperated, Don quickly got back on the bike and wielded his fly rod with the dexterity brought by decades of practice, and we even kept five fish for dinner one evening and didn't feel a bit guilty about it.
+The trout cooperated.
+Don quickly got back on the bike and wielded his fly rod with the dexterity brought by decades of practice, and we even kept five fish for dinner one evening.

 The only slightly sour moment of the trip came when Don confessed that he's pretty much always been a trout guy and didn't care much for bass.

 Not even smallmouth.

-Anyway, the game plan – finally, on the final day of their visit when the showers departed –was to get Don and Lois out onto the big lake and tie into some serious smallies.
+Anyway, the game plan – on the final day of their visit when the showers departed – was to get Don and Lois out onto the big lake and tie into some serious smallies.

-It happened,sort of.
-Don was actually distracted by a pretty fair-sized school of perch,and I couldn't blame him.
-These fish were larger than anything Paula and I had encountered during the ice fishing season, and we actually tossed a dozen of them into the livewell to restock a freezer that had some room given that I sent a box of venison home with Don and Lois.
+It happened, sort of.
+Don was actually distracted by a pretty fair-sized school of perch, and I couldn't blame him.
+These fish were larger than anything Paula and I had encountered during the ice fishing season, and we actually tossed some into the livewell to restock a freezer that had some room given that I sent a box of venison home with Don and Lois.